7 tips to spend a (very hot) summer weekend in Madrid

 On Saturday evening, after my poor experience with Chueca, we decided to ditch all tips, guides, friends’ advice and take a stroll around the neighborhood.
 By then, we hadn’t yet taken a real look at our surroundings besides finding places to eat.

 The night before, while eating tapas and drinking sangria (not like the locals, I know!) at a taberna near the hotel, we had witnessed a peculiar event of police officers confiscating tables and chairs from an establishment three doors down from us.

 When asking the hotel receptionist and our tour guide the next morning what that was about, they brushed it off as a standard procedure for law enforcement.

 Okay, people, it might be perfectly casual to you.
 Still, for us, it was entirely out of the ordinary, and we’d like you to be as excited about explaining it to us as we were asking it to you.

 There’s a chance we’ve watched one too many episodes of Blacklist…

 7. If everything else fails, go for free-flowing tinto de verano

 If nothing is going according to plan, chill.
 Find a breezy spot on the terrace of a central café and order yourself a glass of tinto de verano.
 Chips (and sometimes olives) are complimentary.
-I don’t know how summers in Madrid usually are, but our weekend was particularly hot and our energy drained pretty fast.
+I don’t know how summers in Madrid usually are, but our weekend was sweltering, and our energy drained pretty fast.